EmperorMurfy/Cat_Attack/README.md

 * **SHIFT** - shield
 * 8, 9, 0: different stats

-Note: shield has a certain cooldown, you cannot damage an enemy using shield, but they can attack you
+Note: Shield has a certain cooldown.
+While in use, you are invulnerable to enemy attacks, while maintaining your own ability to attack

 ## ✅ Working Features
 * Background - main background, with the carpet seperate as an "item" to appear like character has a walk cycle + floor is carpet like